kevinblumenfeld/PSOfficeDeploy/README.md

 2.	**On Source workstation** (use Windows 10 - in PS type $psversiontable if version is lower than 5.1 install PS 5.1)
     a.
 Create directory c:\oScripts
     b.
 Open zip
     c.
-Copy contents of zip (only .ps1 files and Deploy folder) to c:\oScripts
+Copy contents of zip (only pictured files and Deploy folder) to c:\oScripts
     ![image](https://user-images.githubusercontent.com/28877715/29216887-0b82e146-7e7e-11e7-80ce-1eceb77bfbc3.png)
     d.
 Copy each MSI to directory c:\oScripts\Deploy\MSI
 3.	**Add computer names to computers.txt in c:\oScripts** (test by adding ONE computer name)